 If you want to control DMX-512 fixtures from a laptop, you’ll a USB-to-DMX converter, and software that speaks to it.
-The Enttec DMX USB Pro works quite well.
-It plugs into USB, and then into a 5-pin DMX cable to the fixtures.
-The DMXKing UltraDMXMicro is a very simple, low-cost, reliable USB-to-DMX converter that works well also.
+The The DMXKing UltraDMXMicro is a very simple, low-cost, reliable USB-to-DMX converter.
+The Enttec DMX USB Pro works quite well also.
+Both plug into USB, and then into a 5-pin DMX cable to the fixtures.

 One of the easiest programs for DMX control is QLC+ .
 It’s not fully featured, but lets you set up a set of basic sliders to control as many channels as you need.

 - Plug in DMX Controller

 - Click Inputs/outputs tab to see if your DMX adapter interface is visible to QLC+